mbbo128/blog/_posts/2022-01-20-feedback-on-agile-software-development.markdown

 the presence of a scrum master, all of this allow quality work to be accomplished.
 But despite all this, there will unfortunately always be bugs in production or system failure which can disrupt the proper functioning of the sprint.
 To prevent this from happening it is interesting to assign a person in the team who will deal with all these urgents moments.
-If there are too many flaws, it means they are design implementation issues that need to be resolved soon as possible.
+If there are too many flaws, it means they are design implementation issues that need to be resolved as soon as possible.
 A week per person for this role is a good period of time.

 Since agility is a synonym of flexibility, it’s always interesting to try new practices or remove elements if they do